saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Property initializer is not allowed in interface.
 - You can override the interface properties.
 - Using an interface, a group of classes can have properties or functions in common without sharing a superclass or subclassing one another.
-- Interfaces only specify the what, not the how.
+- An interface outlines the `what`, and the `how` must be provided in the classes that implement it.
 - Interface allows you to specify common properties and behavior that are supported by a subset of classes in your program without being required to specify how they will be implemented.
 - Abstract classes are similar to interfaces in that they can specify the what without the how, but they are different in that they can also define constructors and act as a superclass.
-- Properties in an interface need not be initialized.
 - Functions in an interface need not have a body.
 - The `open` keyword is not required on function declarations in an interface.
-This is because all properties and functions you add to an interfacemust be open implicitly, since they would serve no purpose otherwise.
-An interface outlines the `what`, and the `how` must be provided in the classes that implement it.
+This is because all properties and functions you add to an interfac emust be open implicitly, since they would serve no purpose otherwise.
+- A class cannot inherit from more than one base class.
+- The above is called **single inheritance model**.

 ### Interface
 - Declared using `interface` keyword.
 - Very similar to abstract class, but they cannot have state (ie only **abstract property** allowed).
-- A class cannot inherit from more than one base class.
-- The above is called **single inheritance model**.
 - An interface cannot specify a constructor.
 - A class can inherit from one base class and multiple interfaces.
 - Interface is similar to abstract classes but they dont have a state(properties), they only have (abstract)methods.
 - Methods in interface are abstract by default.
-- Abstract methods in interface don't require "abstract" keyword unlike abstract classes.
+- Abstract methods in interface don't require `abstract` keyword unlike abstract classes.
 - kotlin/Java support multiple inheritance ONLY for interfaces and not for classes.
 - In Java we `extend` a class and `implement` an interface.
 - From Java 8 onwards interface can have defined methods, this allows to change interface without breaking code.